 I have been in the Episcopal Church my whole life.
 We are a better Episcopal Church because we really are trying to welcome all.

 Ascension Book Club

-Beginning April 26 we will have a monthly book club which will meet the last Tuesday of the month 6-7pm.
-The first book we will read is Crazy Christians by our presiding Bishop Michael Curry.
 We will meet in Ascension Hall.
 Books are available in the office for $15.00.
 Come prepared to discuss the book, having read it of course.
 Light refreshments will be served.
-As a reminder, there is a Taize service at 7:30 on the same evening so you might plan to attend both as your
+As a reminder, there is a Taize service at 7:30 on the same evening so you might plan to attend both as your schedule permits.

 The prayer services that Taizé offers are a form of worship to God that incorporates the vision of a united Church, as in the earliest years of Christianity, long before there were the divisions between Protestants and Catholics and the many denominations and disagreements of later history.
 The prayer services are also meant to be simple enough that all guests of the community, including those with no exposure to faith traditions of any kind may feel a welcoming space to experience holiness and peace.

 The two major parts of a Taizé prayer which distinguish it from other worship services are the songs and silence.
 The Taizé songs are extremely short and are repeated many times.
 Unlike the Hymns we usually sing on Sunday where we praise God in many verses, the Taizé songs use repetition to allow one simple reality or hope to enter deeply into our hearts.
 For example “The Lord is my light, my light and salvation, in God I trust.”
 At the heart of any Taizé prayer however is Silence.
 Silence lasts a long time, almost as long as a sermon, and is offered again to allow space for all people to experience a collective quiet, whether one sits in total stillness, offers quiet intercessions or even journals a few thoughts.